sseiferth/smartdoorbell/README.md

-# Raspberry Pi Smart door lock project
+# Raspberry Pi Smart doorbell project
 ## Disclaimer

 The code for this project is inspired and based on: https://softwaremill.com/access-control-system-with-rfid-and-amazon-rekognition/

 ## Overview

-This project simulates a smart door lock.
-The samrt functions are face detection and playing an individual audio file for each known person (and a default audio message if the user is unknown).
+This little project simulates a smart doorbell.
+The smart functions are face detection when someone rings the bell and playing an individual audio file for each known person (and a default audio message if the user is unknown).
 The service involves several AWS cloud services which can be provisioned with a Cloudformation template quickly.

+I started with this project in order to play around with different AWS services, especially IoT, Cloudformation and Lambda in a simulated real world scenrario based on Raspberry Pi.

 AWS Services that are used: